 47. Plaza de Santa Trinita

-In this square, you can see several interesting buildings and monuments such as the Palazzo Bartolini-Salimbeni of the early sixteenth century that aroused several critics of its architecture.
+In this square, several interesting buildings and monuments, such as the Palazzo Bartolini-Salimbeni of the early sixteenth century, aroused several critics of its architecture.

 48. Church of Santa Trinita

 49. Santa Trinita Bridge

-On the night of August 3 and 4, 1944, the Germans blew up this bridge, which was rebuilt with the original materials that were recovered from the Arno River, only the head of the Spring was missing, which was recovered years later, by chance, by a fisherman.
+On the night of August 3 and 4, 1944, the Germans blew up this bridge, which was rebuilt with the original materials recovered from the Arno River.
+Only the head of the Spring was missing, which was recovered years later, by chance, by a fisherman.

 50. Church of the Holy Apostles

-On the facade, there is a Latin inscription that ensures that the church was founded by Charlemagne in 805, although the Romanesque building dates back to the eleventh century.
+There is a Latin inscription on the facade that ensures that the church was founded by Charlemagne in 805, although the Romanesque building dates back to the eleventh century.

 Oltrarno, across the Arno River

 51. Santo Spirito Square

 This fourteenth-century style square has a fruit, vegetable, and clothing fair every morning.
 Highlights: include the Palazzo Guadagni of 1505 and the church of Santo Spirito.

 52. Church of Santo Spirito

-Brunelleschi’s project underwent several changes, now we see it with a simple facade, but with an interior that deserves a visit.
+Brunelleschi’s project underwent several changes; now, we see it with a simple facade and an interior that deserves a visit.

 53. Palazzo Pitti

 This magnificent palace was built by Luca Pitti (mid-15th century), a family of wealthy merchants and bankers and staunch rivals of the Medici.
-When Cosme I rejects Brunelleschi’s project for his palace, Luca Pitti is contacted to build it.
+When Cosme I rejects Brunelleschi’s project for his palace, Luca Pitti is contracted to build it.

 Pitti Palace has had different guests, such as Elisa Baiocchi, the sister of Emperor Napoleon and Grand Duchess of the kingdom of Etruria (1808-1814).